-- 1. Nonspendable, such as fund balance associated with inventories, prepaids, long-term loans and notes receivable, and property held for resale (unless the proceeds are restricted, committed, or assigned), - 2.
-Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation, - 3.
-Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School District Board of Directors (the district's highest level of decision-making authority), - 4.
-Assigned fund balance classification are intended to be used by the government for specific purposes but do not meet the criteria to be classified as restricted or committed, and - 5.
-Unassigned fund balance is the residual classification for the government's general fund and includes all spendable amounts not contained in the other classifications.
+- 4. Assigned fund balance category are intended to be used by the government for specific purposes but do not meet the criteria to be classified as restricted or committed, and - 5.
+Unassigned fund balance is the residual category for the government's general fund and includes all spendable amounts not contained in the other classifications.

-Crawford Central School District's policy is to apply expenditures against non-spendable fund balance, restricted fund balance, committed fund balance, assigned fund balance, and unassigned fund balance at the end of the fiscal year by adjusting journal entries.
+The School District's policy is to apply expenditures against non-spendable fund balance, restricted fund balance, committed fund balance, assigned fund balance, and unassigned fund balance at the end of the fiscal year by adjusting journal entries.